 What is the difference between The Maroon & White Leadership Fellows and The Maroon & White Leadership Society?

 Acceptance into The Maroon & White Leadership Fellows begins the process.
-It is the program aspect where students will be matched with a Leadership Coach, engage in eight leadership opportunities, create a Leadership Engagement Project, and meet other students who also have a passion for leadership.The Maroon & White Leadership Society is the outcome.
+It is the program aspect where students will be matched with a Leadership Coach, engage in six leadership opportunities, create a Leadership Engagement Project, and meet other students who also have a passion for leadership.The Maroon & White Leadership Society is the outcome.
 After completing all program requirements, Fellows will be inducted into The Maroon & White Leadership Society.
 Learn more about The Maroon & White Leadership Fellows.

 How can I get involved with this program?

 If you are an undergraduate student at Texas A&M University, you can complete an application form.
 This is the first step in the process.
 Forms are available every Fall semester.

 What are the benefits of being in The Maroon & White Leadership Society?

 There are many tangible and intangible benefits.
 Some tangible benefits are access to former Fellows of the program and opportunities to network with broader Constituent Networks via The Association of Former Students, key networking opportunities with prominent companies/organizations such as those affiliated with the Aggie 100, opportunity to practice interviews with prominent interview panel, access to The Maroon & White Leadership Society LinkedIn group.
 Other benefits include increased self-awareness and confidence in leadership skills, ability to clearly articulate leadership learning to others, and leadership opportunities that strengthen and enhance your college experience.